Our top tips for navigating the motorway will make driving anxiety a thing of the past

 Keep your distance

-Neil said, “Drivers regularly place being tailgated up there at the top of the list of annoying, unpleasant and dangerous things they experience on the road.
+Neil said, “Drivers regularly place being tailgated at the top of the list of annoying, unpleasant and dangerous things they experience on the road.

 “The two-second rule is a great guide, and it works because it’s time-based, not distance-based.
 There’s flexibility that matches your speed, so it doesn’t mean carrying a spreadsheet of distances and speeds around in your head.